mohanmca/MohanLearningGround/src/main/md/Tools/JHipster.md

   * Handles/Proxies all backend microservices
 * JHipster 5 = JHipster + React + Spring Boot 2
 * KeyCloak - Open Source Identity and Access Management
+* Subgenerator is a upgrade tool for JHipster
+* .yo-rc.json - Contains all the selection made, This file could be used to upgrade/generate using newer JHipster
 * JHispter mini-book is written using ASCIDoctor
 ```bash
 npm install -g yo generator-jhipster or yarn global add generator-jhipster